paritytech/ansible-polkadot/roles/node/README.md

-# Substrate node deployment ansible role
+# Substrate/Polkadot node deployment ansible role

 The role can deploy a Substrate node.